programble/rex/README.md

 # Rex #
 Rex is a regular expression (regex) swiss-army-knife.
 Rex provides multiple functions for working with regular expressions on files or standard input.
-It is similar to the `grep` tool, but provides more functionality and uses regex instead of basic patterns.
+It is similar to the `grep` tool, but provides more functionality.

 A good regular expression reference can be found at http://www.regular-expressions.info/reference.html